Recap Review

 Overview

-After testing over 20 crypto tax tools, I can say Recap is genuinely the best option for UK taxpayers.
-I have been using it for my own Self Assessment since 2022, and it handles HMRC share pooling correctly - something most American-built tools get wrong.
-Why would you trust your Self Assessment to a tool that does not understand share pooling?
+Recap is designed for UK crypto tax reporting and lists HMRC-specific rules.
+Recap lists support for UK share pooling, the same-day rule, and bed-and-breakfasting.
+Confirm the current HMRC treatment before filing.
+Why trust your Self Assessment to a tool that does not understand share pooling?
 The interface is refreshingly simple.
 No overwhelming dashboards or confusing options.
 You connect your exchanges, Recap pulls your data, and you get an SA108-ready report.
-The London-based team actually understands UK tax law, which shows in how the software handles same-day and bed-and-breakfasting rules.
+The London-based team demonstrably understands UK tax law, which shows in how the software handles the edge cases that matter most to HMRC.

 Pricing